VT52: VT52

 The VT50 was soon replaced by the greatly upgraded VT52.
 The VT52 had considerably larger buffers, giving it the capacity to store not only a full 24 lines of text that better utilized the screen space, but also the text off the top and bottom of the screen.
 This allowed the terminal to scroll backwards a limited amount without having to ask the host to re-send data.
-The VT52 also included lowercase text support and a host of other new features.
-It was the first DEC terminal that allowed WYSIWYG ("What you see is what you get") text editing.
+Another significant upgrade was that the VT52 included lowercase text support.
+Many new commands and features were added: